ahdinosaur/sexy-script/README.md

 they say it low down
-it's just a rumor and i don't believe em they say it needs to slow down the baddest thing around the net
+it's just a rumor and i don't believe em they say it needs to slow down the baddest thing around the web

 it's nothing like you've ever seen before nothing you can compare to your other scripting languages